🌐 EN | 🇯🇵 JP | Last sync: 2026-01

 EOS

-Word segmentation: 自然 言語 処理 は 人工 知能 の 一 分野 です 。
+Segmented: 自然 言語 処理 は 人工 知能 の 一 分野 です 。

-Words and part-of-speech:
+Words and parts of speech:

 自然: 名詞